 Not your average paradise beach with white sand and turquoise water, Loch Ard Gorge stands out for different reasons.
 This small beach is located in Victoria, Australia, along the scenic Great Ocean Road.

-Steep stairs down the cliff lead you to a small beach where you will find yourself surrounded by immense walls of beautifully coloured limestone, yellow sand between your toes and a small bay in front of you.
+Steep stairs down the cliff lead to a small beach where you’re surrounded by immense walls of beautifully coloured limestone, yellow sand between your toes and a small bay.
 The colour of the crystal clear water can change from clear blue to dark and grey, mirroring the sky.
 A spectacular and truly unique sight!
 See the video.

 Toby and Tamar, Food and Travel Experts, Toby & Tamar

 One of my best beaches around the world is Shoal Bay Beach on the Caribbean island of Anguilla.
 Anguilla’s one of the few Caribbean islands remaining where you won’t find crowds of shoulder-to-shoulder sun seekers — even on the most popular of the island’s 33 beaches.
 During my time there, I would go for a swim and find I had the entire white-sand beach to myself.

 Micki Kosman, Travel Expert, The Barefoot Nomad